 The over subscription criteria for all community and controlled schools for the academic year 2020-21 has been determined and agreed by the Cabinet Member for Schools, Skills and Employment.
 The arrangements remain substantively the same as those agreed for 2019-20 and take account of the requirements of the School Admissions Code (December 2014).

 All local authorities are required, by law, to have in place a scheme each year for coordinating admission arrangements for maintained schools in their area.
 Co-ordination schemes ensure, as far as is reasonably practicable, that every parent of a child receives one offer of a school place.
 It is for each authority to decide the scheme that best suits its residents and its schools.

-The scheme that applies to all schools in South Gloucestershire was determined by the Cabinet Member for Schools, Skills and Employment in March 2018.
+The scheme that applies to all schools in South Gloucestershire was also agreed and determined by the Cabinet Member for Schools, Skills and Employment.
 Details of the timetable of the admissions process are included in the schemes.
 The timetables differ for primary and secondary school admissions.

 In-year admissions scheme

 The In-year admissions scheme applies to all applications from parents/carers for in year admission to schools and academies located in South Gloucestershire.
 In year admission refers to admission outside of the normal admissions round and parents/carers are advised to read the scheme to ensure that their application is submitted to the relevant admission authority.